ashirbad-scripts/uber-analytics-dashboard/README.md

 ## 📌 Project Overview

-An **Excel-based interactive dashboard** created using Uber-themed data.
-The dashboard provides insights into bookings, revenue, vehicle types, cancellations, and ratings with a design aligned to Uber’s brand style.
+This project features an **Excel-based interactive dashboard** built using Uber’s 2024 dataset containing over **1 million rows of ride data**.
+The dashboard consolidates large-scale data into actionable insights on bookings, revenue, vehicle types, cancellations, and ratings, presented with a design aligned to Uber’s brand style.

 ## 🎯 Project Purpose